ShadowTheHedgehogHacking/2P-ShdTH/README.md

 * DevilDoom is balanced for two players (ring collection is shared)
 * Worm Enemies and Alien Gunships target closest player

+## Things to be fixed in v2.3
+* Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns
+* Story Mode Route Menu (Y button when paused) remaps control to P1 until pause is closed
+* Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint
+* If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
+* P2 can properly interact with helicopters
+* Vibration for P2
+* Rework core respawning to be based on independent respawns
+* Remove 'game pause' on either player respawning
+* Fix some independent respawn cases (downward rail and dark spline)
+* Space Gadget gravity switcher rework
+* Boss cameras will act as the original game for both players
+* Toggleable Player Targetting (ex: P1 can homing attack P2, and will aim at P2)
+* CC/CB EventsCamera (Maybe)
+* Independent Chunk Culling / Overlap (Unlikely - but will attempt)

 ## Other Known Issues (Not planned to be fixed)
 * P2 spawns according to nukkoro2.inf initially fine, but on restart seems to occasionally be off by +-5 - +-20 (stage dependent, game bug)
-* Item Bubbles / Hint Bubbles content render based on P1's camera's relative location
-* If ChaosPoints are at 0, Dark/Hero orbs only activate P1's ChaosPowers
 * Rare instance has been recorded where P1 uses a rocket but the rocket never takes off (state issue?)
-* Checkpoint Bonus (Rings, Bubble, Lives) are based off P1's ring count if P2 activates checkpoint
 * Phase 2 Warp for P2 in Diablon Boss
-* Super P2 has transparent/missing skin data on DevilDoom until P2 dies and respawns
-* Story Mode Route Menu (Y button when paused) remaps control to P1 until pause is closed
+* Item Bubbles / Hint Bubbles content render based on P1's camera's relative location

 ## Dev
 * dreamsyntax